AcquaNet/jd-ws-microservice-api-doc/source/wp-api-v1.html.md

 search: false

-warning: <i class="info"></i> This documentation is for the JD Atina REST Web Services API v1 which is deprecated since WooCommerce 3.0. <a href="http://woocommerce.github.io/woocommerce-rest-api-docs/">Please use the latest REST API version</a>.
+warning: <i class="info"></i> This documentation is for the JD Atina REST Web Services API v1 which is deprecated since JD Atina Web Services Microservices 3.0. <a href="http://woocommerce.github.io/woocommerce-rest-api-docs/">Please use the latest REST API version</a>.
 ---